 On October 15, 1931, 499 Beacon was acquired from John Harlow by his brother-in-law, John Carroll Marble.
 He and his wife, Roselle (Harlow) Marble, lived in Portland, Maine.
 Dr. Harlow continued to live and maintain his medical office at 499 Beacon.

 In March of 1936, John Marble filed for (and subsequently received) permission to convert 499 Beacon from four apartments and doctor’s office to six apartments and a doctors office.

-In January of 1948, he applied for (and subsequently received) permission to increase the number of apartments to seven plus a doctor’s office.
+In January of 1948, John Marble (presumably on behalf of John Harlow) applied for (and subsequently received) permission to increase the number of apartments to seven plus a doctor’s office.

 John S. Harlow continued to live at 499 Beacon until his death in January of 1950.
 499 Beacon was inherited by Roselle (Harlow) Marble and their sister, Marion (Harlow) Tribou, the wife of Earl Squires Tribou.

 On January 26, 1959, Edward M. Juskalian purchased 499 Beacon from Marion (Harlow) Tribou, John Carroll Marble, and the Marbles’ two children, John Carroll Marble, Jr., and Mary Elizabeth (Marble) Green, the wife of Philip Palmer Green, Jr. Edward Juskalian lived in West Medford.

 On December 14, 1990, Edward Juskalian transferred the property to his wife, Barbara A. (Brooks) Juskalian, and on September 7, 2004, she transferred it back to her husband and to her son, Edward Juskalian, Jr., as trustees of the Juskalian Suffolk Realty Trust.
 Edward Juskalian, Sr., died in January of 2010.